A-Series-of-Dice-Based-Events/ReignOfWinter/Book 1/Statblocks/README.md

 ### Hommelstaub
 - Based on pixie family.
 The oracle stuff did not come through since it was so weakly tied to his character anyways.

+### Mierul
+- Spell list is a mix of occult and primal, mostly for thematic reasons.